Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Introduction

-A similar question has been investigated in \cite{Gar08,Gan18}.
-The former considered the case that $U^\e \equiv 0$ (which is not essential), and the latter concern itself with the infinite-dimensional case.
-In both papers, a \emph{uniform exponential tightness} (UET) condition on the family of noise $\{X^\e\}$ was given and used to prove the LDP for the solution family $\{Y^\e\}$, provided that the LDP holds for $\{X^\e\}$ and that $\{(X^\e,U^\e,Y^\e)\}$ is \emph{exponentially tight}.
-The classical theory of large deviations tell us that an exponentially tight family of measures has a subsequence that satisfies the large deviation principle with some good rate function (see, for instance, \cite[Lemma 4.1.23]{DZ98}).
-Futhermore, the uniqueness of rate functions (see \cite[Section 1.3]{DE11}) yields that if every subsequence has itself a subsequence that satisfies a large deviation principle with a given rate function (the rate function is the same for all the subsequences), then the whole sequence itself satisfies the large deviation principle with this rate function.
-Therefore, in the presence of exponential tightness of the family $\{(X^\e,U^\e,Y^\e)\}$, to prove that this family satisfies the large deviation principle with some rate function, it is enough to assume it holds and then identify the rate function to make sure that this rate function does not depend on the choice of subsequences.
-The results in these two papers do not completely answer the preceding question, because the assumption of exponential tightness of $\{(X^\e,U^\e,Y^\e)\}$ is rather strong, and it involves the additional condition on the solution family $\{Y^\e\}$.
+Logically, system \eqref{sde} has ``inputs'' the \emph{control} $U^\e$ and the \emph{noise} $X^\e$, and ``output'' the \emph{solution} $Y^\e$.
+Follow the principle of causality for stochastic dynamical systems (cf. \cite[Section 5.2]{KS91}), a natural \emph{question} is: if the family of ``inputs'' $\{(X^\e,U^\e)\}_{\e>0}$ satisfies a large deviation principle, is it true that the family of ``outputs'' $\{Y^\e\}_{\e>0}$ also satisfies a large deviation principle?

-We shall get rid of the assumption that $\{(X^\e,U^\e,Y^\e)\}$ is exponentially tight in this paper.
-Besides, we will also surrender the uniform exponential tightness condition.
-The UET condition given in \cite{Gar08,Gan18} is aiming to establish the analogue results of weak convergence into the large deviations setting, more precisely, the large deviation principle for stochastic integrals with respect to semimartingales.
-One can say that the UET condition is an exponential version of the uniform tightness (UT) condition in the context of weak convergence, referring to \cite[Section VI.6]{JS13} for the latter.
-Roughly speaking, the UET condition requires that the probability that the family of corresponding stochastic integrals with respect to a given family of semimartingales goes unbounded is exponentially small, as long as the integrands are uniformly bounded.
-This condition is not easy to verify in general.
-We will give various sufficient conditions for UET, in terms of the characteristics of semimartingales.
+A similar question has been investigated in \cite{Gan18,Gar08}.
+The former considered the case that $U^\e \equiv 0$ (which is not essential), and the latter concerned itself with the infinite-dimensional case.
+In both papers, a \emph{uniform exponential tightness} (UET) condition on the family of noise $\{X^\e\}_{\e>0}$ was proposed to prove the LDP for the solution family $\{Y^\e\}_{\e>0}$, provided that an LDP holds for $\{X^\e\}_{\e>0}$ and that $\{(X^\e,U^\e,Y^\e)\}_{\e>0}$ is \emph{exponentially tight}.
+In the presence of exponential tightness of the family $\{(X^\e,U^\e,Y^\e)\}_{\e>0}$, the classical theory of large deviations tells that this family has a subsequence that satisfies an LDP with some good rate function (see, for instance, \cite[Lemma 4.1.23]{DZ98}).
+Therefore, to prove the LDP for this family, one only needs to assume it holds and then to identify the rate function, and finally to show that this rate function does not depend on the choice of subsequences.